elreplicante/FirstRailsApp/TUTORIAL.md

 * Controller Name = view folder name
 * Name = template file name

-You have to follow this conventios in order to write less code and make it better.
+You have to follow this conventions in order to write less code and make it better.

 * Cool info: